Speicherstadt

 The largest warehouse complex in the world founded on wooden piles.

-For over a hundred years, the neo-Gothic brick architecture has provided one of the most striking views of the Hanseatic city.
+For over a hundred years, the neo-Gothic brick architecture has offered one of the most striking views of the Hanseatic city.
 The Speicherstadt is considered the main attraction of any harbour tour.
-A trip across the narrow canals in one of the small harbour launches is a “must” for visitors from all over the world.
-Only from the water can you see many of the architectural details of this former cathedral of goods.
+The trip across the narrow canals in one of the small harbour launches is a “must” for visitors from all over the world.
+Only from the water can many of the architectural details of this former cathedral of goods be discerned.
 The Speicherstadt as a structurally closed ensemble of warehouses and storage facilities also offers a fascinating, often fairytale-like and theatrical atmosphere.
 The Speicherstadt has been a listed building since 1991.

 More and more service agencies are moving in where spices, coffee, wood and cotton had their historical storage place.
 It is almost only the carpet dealers who still remind us of the characteristic old economic forms.